-Urshan College believes Christians should engage culture through revitalizing the Christian intellectual tradition of quality scholarship, passionate spirituality, and renewal of the mind.
-In part, this starts with a foundational breadth of knowledge concerning the physical universe, diverse human societies, the Bible, the church, and self.
-Each of these elements must be in place and functioning under the influence of the Holy Spirit in order to achieve that excellence to which enlightened Christian leaders aspire, and for which our world deeply hungers.
-Christian learning is a holy quest to see the world as God sees it, and to better it as He enables us.
-Our faculty and students share a high calling in Christ Jesus to make a significant difference in our world.
-To this end, the General Education requirements of Urshan College are designed to encourage students to pursue a lifetime of continual learning and to develop knowledge, compassion, and intellectual and spiritual tools.
+Education at Urshan College starts with a foundational breadth of knowledge concerning the physical universe, diverse human societies, and self.
+Christian learning is a quest to see the world as God sees it, and to better it as He enables us.
+To this end, the General Education requirements of Urshan College motivate students to pursue a lifetime of continual learning.
 Students across all degree programs take general education course offerings inculcated with the values of the College and the broader Apostolic community.